cassidyjames/oem-info/README.md

 I made this for the various devices I use/have used that didn't provide good data out of the box, but pull requests are welcome for more hardware!

+See the [Switchboard About Plug's OEM Configuration section](https://github.com/elementary/switchboard-plug-about/#oem-configuration) for more info.

 ### Images

 Images should: